nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-* `list` followed by `markComplete 2 3` marks the third task of the 2nd student in the student list as complete.
+* `list` followed by `markcomplete 2 3` marks the third task of the 2nd student in the student list as complete.
-* `find Betsy` followed by `markLate 1 6` marks the sixth task of the 1st student in the results of the `find` command as late.
+* `find Betsy` followed by `marklate 1 6` marks the sixth task of the 1st student in the results of the `find` command as late.

-### 11. Adding a score for a student: `addScore`
+### 11. Adding a score for a student: `addscore`

 Adds a score to a specific student.

-Format: `addScore INDEX l/LABEL v/VALUE_OF_SCORE d/DATE`
+Format: `addscore INDEX l/LABEL v/VALUE_OF_SCORE d/DATE`

 * Adds the given score to the student at the specified `INDEX`.
 * The index refers to the index number shown in the displayed student list.